 We offer our service to all children and young people in Wales who have a life-limiting condition.
 Anyone can refer a child or young person, as long as they have the permission of the parents.
 It can be a family member, medical professional, social worker, neighbour or friend.

-No. If the parents are happy for their child to be referred to Tŷ Hafan they complete a form giving us permission to ask their paediatrician for a medical report.
+No. If the parents are happy for their child to be referred to Tŷ Hafan, they need to complete a form giving us permission to ask their paediatrician for a medical report.

-If the child or young person’s condition meets our criteria they are eligible to use our services and it is then that an assessment of their needs is carried out.
-The whole family is taken into consideration when devising a suitable, tailor-made care programme.
+If the child or young person’s condition meets our criteria, they are eligible to use our services.
+We will then carry out an assessment of their needs and their family’s to create a personalised care programme.

-A wide range including Duchenne muscular dystrophy, cystic fibrosis, severe cerebral palsy and some very rare genetic conditions.
-Some children are diagnosed at birth; some in early childhood; others receive no diagnosis, or at some point treatment has been stopped.
+They include Duchenne muscular dystrophy, cystic fibrosis, severe cerebral palsy and some very rare genetic conditions.
+Some children are diagnosed at birth, some in early childhood.
+Others receive no diagnosis, and sometimes a child’s treatment may have stopped completely.